wongsinwei/malaysian-car-plate-recognition-system/README.md

 # Webcam to my FYP Project!

+## Installation
+* Proceed to releases and find V1 to get the application.
+Only download the exe file.

 > [!WARNING]
 > **GPU Required:** This application requires a dedicated graphics processing unit (GPU) to run.
 It will **not** work on a CPU-only device.
 Please ensure your system has a compatible GPU installed and configured before proceeding.
 >